BlockchainLabsNZ/zipper-contracts/audit/README.md

 <br>

 ## Focus areas
-The audit report is focused on the following key areas - though this is not an exhaustive list.
+The audit report focuses on the following key areas, although this list is not exhaustive.

 ### Correctness